mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 holding a retractable claw almost identical to the natural weapon of an Aslan.
 With a subtle flick of the wrist the mechanism locks or unlocks the three-inch long steel claw, allowing it to be used as a deadly weapon.
-Some Aslan have taken to getting their natural dew- claws replaced with these augmentations as a sign of their militant mentality.
+Some Aslan have taken to getting their natural dew-claws replaced with these augmentations as a sign of their militant mentality.

 AAssisted Ambulation Augmentation (TL13) ssisted Ambulation Augmentation (TL 13 ) By adding tiny